-Is the rise in sugar consumption in America causing average global temperature to rise?
+Is the rise in sugar consumption in America causing the average global temperature to rise?
 Are rising temperatures causing people to eat more sugar?
-Both of these factors are rising but how are they related?
+Both of these factors are rising, but how are they related?
 Are they related by correlation, causation, or both?

 We made a few discoveries so far in this concept:

 - Average global temperature has been rising for the past several decades.

 - Atmospheric carbon dioxide levels have been rising for the past several decades.